 Upcountry Maui is a wonderful hidden gem and somewhere worth visiting, even if you don’t intend to stay here.
 The Ali’i Kula Lavender Farm and Ocean Vodka are some of the best places to tour on the island.
 If Upcountry Maui has piqued your interest, these are our recommendations for accommodations:

-See Related: Fun & Best Things to Do in Honolulu, Hawaii
+See Related: Things to Do in Honolulu, Hawaii

-The drive takes approximately 10 to 12 hours round-trip, and even more if you plan to go on a hike or grab a bite to eat along the way.
+The drive takes approximately 10 to 12 hours round-trip, and even more if you plan to hike or grab a bite to eat along the way.
 Because of this, many visitors build in at least one night of staying in Hana to break up the long journey.

 But this beautiful town could be more than just a stopover.
 The gorgeous scenery of this place makes it one of the most relaxing and beautiful places to stay on the island.
 It is the most isolated town on Maui, making it the perfect place to escape and unplug from daily life.

 Some fun things to do in and around Hana include:

 - The famous Road to Hana, of course!

 - Visit the black sand beach at Waianapanapa State Park

 Journeying down the Road to Hana is a must when visiting Maui, with so many scenic stops along the way.
 If you would like to stay in this piece of paradise, here are our top accommodation picks: